Common Partner Visa Mistakes: 10 Common Errors to Avoid

 9) Generic relationship statements

-Do this: write precise, dated statements covering how you met, your relationship development, financial/household arrangements, future plans, and explanations for any gaps.
+Do this: write detailed statements covering how you met, how the relationship developed, financial and household arrangements, future plans, and explanations for any unusual circumstances or gaps.

 10) Ignoring professional help when the case is complex

-Do this: get tailored advice before spending the non-refundable VAC.
+Do this: get tailored advice before spending the non-refundable visa application charge and before locking yourself into a weak application approach.

 What to do next